 Thankfully I have avoided the extreme of despair, and the waves have not pulled me under.
 But that is hardly a virtue, especially if every other day I attempt to climb too high and scorch a new pair of wings.

 But for this I will always glorify God and thank him for his grace: He has always kept me from plunging into the depths, and he has always allowed me "to soar on wings like eagles" again.
 "What matter wounds to a knight errant?
 For each time he falls he shall rise again and woe to the wicked!"
 "If the Lord delights in a man's way, he makes his steps firm; though he stumble he will not fall, for the Lord upholds him with his hand" (Psalm 37:23-24).
 I may have crashed and burned in my life, and I'm sure huge disasters and fiascos are still to come, but I am grateful to God that he has preserved my life and has given me the strength to pick up the pieces and try again.
+So here's to a new blog and new things.

 Here's to flying high on borrowed wings.